omegaml/omegaml/docs/source/guide/intro/whatis.rst

 Concepts
 ========

-omega|ml provides an out-of-the-box, cloud-native data science platform to enable end-end development, testing and deploying of data products.
-The typical buzzwords to position omega|ml are MLOps and Data Product Operationalization.
+omega-ml provides an out-of-the-box, cloud-native data science platform to enable end-end development, testing and deploying of data products.
+The typical buzzwords to position omega-ml are MLOps and Data Product Operationalization.

-omega|ml addresses the very questions that any (team of) data scientists, working to build modern data products in an agile manner, has to answer at some point.
-To this end, the following are "first-class citizens" in omega|ml, mapping to corresponding functionality:
+omega-ml addresses the very questions that any (team of) data scientists, working to build modern data products in an agile manner, has to answer at some point.
+To this end, the following are "first-class citizens" in omega-ml, mapping to corresponding functionality:

 .. contents::